Troops are gathering around the border between Ukraine and Russia.

 Global markets have been thrown into turmoil in the second Monday collapse in less than a month, wiping billions off the exchange in London.

-More than £54 billion had been removed from the value of London’s top 350 companies just a couple of hours after markets opened on Monday morning.
+Nearly £58 billion had been removed from the value of London’s top 350 companies just a couple of hours after markets opened on Monday.